Too Little or Too Much? Vitamin Imbalances and Their Effects

 Blood Tests and Medical Screening

-Though routine physicals don’t always include these screenings, proactively requesting targeted nutrient tests—especially if you’re experiencing persistent or unexplained symptoms—can provide vital insights.
-Think of it as having a nutrient GPS: without it, you’re navigating your health blindly through a complex metabolic maze.
+Though routine physicals don’t always include these comprehensive screenings, proactively requesting targeted nutrient tests can provide vital insights—especially if you’re experiencing persistent or unexplained performance drops.
+Think of it as having a metabolic GPS: without it, you’re navigating your nutrition blindly through a complex cellular maze.

 At-Home Testing Kits: Convenient but Limited